karkman/Physalia_EnvMetagenomics_2022/Day2/README.md

     INF3.fastq.gz
 ```

 The final assembly can be found from `PATH/TO/ASSEMBLY/assembly.fasta`.

+#### Questions about long-read assembly
+1. __What the min-overlap option controls and why we might have used it?__
+2. __How would you change the options if you had nanopore data to assemble?__

 ## Assembly QC